Tour Hemingway's Michigan

 Follow the footsteps of Ernest Hemingway in Michigan.
 Presented by the Michigan Humanities Council and the Michigan Hemingway Society.

 Born on July 21, 1899, just outside of Chicago, Ernest Miller Hemingway grew up in the middle-class town of Oak Park, Illinois.
-Hemingway spent parts of his first 22 summers with his family in Northern Michigan, near Petoskey.
+Hemingway spent parts of his first 22 summers with his family in Northern Michigan, on Walloon Lake near Petoskey.
 Follow in Hemingway's footsteps as this tour travels through Northern Michigan.

 Presented by the Michigan Humanities Council and the Michigan Hemingway Society.
 Researched and compiled by Ken Marek, founding member Michigan Hemingway Society.
 This tour is one way visitors can participate in The Great Michigan Read, a first-time statewide literature and literacy program.